 There are many benefits to working from home.
 You get to skip the commute, roll out of bed a bit later, more flexible hours, spend more time with the family, the list goes on.
 However, one drawback that many of us struggle with, which can be intensified by working from home is switching off from work.
 Research commissioned by Myers-Briggs Company found that almost a third of workers find it difficult to ‘switch off’ and those who can’t are more likely to experience feelings of stress and mental exhaustion (the dreaded burn out).

-With this in mind, we wanted to offer 5 simple tips to hopefully help you switch off from work and unwiiiiind.
+With this in mind, we wanted to offer 5 simple tips on how to switch off from work and unwiiiiind.
 In turn, creating a healthy work life balance and mental wellbeing.

-Smartphones, they’re brilliant but at the same time can be a pain in the backside.
+Smartphones, they’re brilliant but at the same time can be a pain in the backside and can be a main factor for why you can’t switch off from work.
 With smartphones, we can now access our work emails and instant messaging apps wherever, whenever.
 Notifications keep us alert and can prevent us from truly relaxing.
 So, here’s an idea.
 When you’ve clocked off from work, mute your notifications.
 This will prevent you from responding to that work email at stupid o’clock, when it can easily just be sent in the morning.
 Remember, you deserve leisure time, that’s why you have scheduled work hours.
 Don’t let after work notifications get in the way of you switching off.

 “Physical activity has a huge potential to enhance our wellbeing.
 Even a short burst of 10 minutes’ brisk walking increases our mental alertness, energy and positive mood”.
 That’s right, exercise is a fantastic way to take a break from your laptop screen, enhance mood and boost productivity.
 It doesn’t have to be anything intense, just something to get the blood flowing.
 I’m sure you’ve all heard at least one person say, ‘I went for a run, it really helped clear my head’.
 Well it doesn’t have to be a run, a brisk walk round the block or some intense pacing will suffice (as a last resort).